Pharmacy Technology

 Semester Hours 3

-This course considers all aspects of pharmacy, from retail, in-patient, and ordering to manufacturing.
+This course encompasses all aspects of pharmacy, including retail, inpatient, and ordering, as well as manufacturing.
 Emphasis is on those aspects of pharmacy that hospital technicians would be required to perform.
-Topics covered include theory and practice behind the dispensing of drugs to hospitals inpatients and ambulatory patients, demonstrating accuracy in preparing and dispensing drugs or simulations, and aseptic technique and equipment used in a laboratory setting.
+Topics covered include the theory and practice behind the dispensing of drugs to hospital inpatients and ambulatory patients, demonstrating accuracy in preparing and dispensing drugs or simulating procedures, as well as aseptic technique and equipment used in a laboratory setting.
 Upon completion, students should be able to demonstrate proficiency in performing these tasks.

 Semester Hours 3

-This course provides the student’s first exposure to pharmacies and hospitals.
-Lectures and demonstrations in laboratory settings are utilized to acquaint the student with standard operating procedures at participating facilities.
+This course provides students with their first exposure to pharmacies and hospitals.
+Lectures and demonstrations in laboratory settings are used to acquaint students with standard operating procedures at participating facilities.
 Both retail and hospital pharmacy situations and job skills are addressed.
 Upon completion, students should be able to apply technical skills and organizational knowledge to support pharmacists in these settings.

 Semester Hours 3

-This course continues PHM 211 and goes one step further, taking the student out of the theoretical laboratory and into the actual job experience.
-Additional experience under the supervision of pharmacists will demonstrate accuracy through clinical evaluation in the hospital and retail pharmacy settings in pouring, compounding, packaging, labeling, and dispensing drugs to patients.
+This course builds upon PHM 211 and takes the student one step further, transitioning from the theoretical laboratory to actual job experience.
+Additional experience under the supervision of pharmacists will demonstrate accuracy through clinical evaluation in both hospital and retail pharmacy settings, including tasks such as pouring, compounding, packaging, labeling, and dispensing drugs to patients.
 Upon completion, students should be able to provide technical assistance and support to retail and hospital pharmacists.